The 2021 AEDC data collection has now been completed. Thanks to all schools who took part in the 2021 collection.

 Supporting the census collection

 The success of the AEDC collection relies on School principals offering active support to their school community both before and during the census.
-Principals provide strategic guidance regarding the conduct of the AEDC in their school, nominating an ‘AEDC Champion’, where possible, and ensuring that teachers have the necessary support and resources to complete the Early Development Instrument for each eligible child.
+Principals provide strategic guidance regarding the conduct of the AEDC in their school, nominating an ‘AEDC School Coordinator’, where possible, and ensuring that teachers have the necessary support and resources to complete the Early Development Instrument for each eligible child.
 They are also responsible for communicating important information to parents about the AEDC.

-The 2018 school results were shared with eligible participating schools as AEDC School Profiles in November 2018.
-Community results will be available as Community Profiles and data tables, as well as maps and graphs via the AEDC Data Explorer and released in March 2019.
+The 2021 school results will be shared with eligible participating schools as AEDC School Profiles in November 2021.
+Community results are available as Community Profiles and data tables, as well as maps and graphs via the AEDC Data Explorer.

 Initiating community partnerships